 Landlords with 5 or fewer units are exempt for single family units.

-Another bill to be aware of, passed this last year, is the CROWN Act of 2020 (Creating a Respectful and Open World for Natural Hair).
+The CROWN Act of 2020 (Creating a Respectful and Open World for Natural Hair) was passed last year.
 This bill can be found under the title HB20-1048.

-This bill relates to racial discrimination and prevents landlords from denying tenants based on hair type or style.
-The bill adds type of hair to the list of protected statuses.
+This bill prevents racial discrimination and the denial of tenants based on hair type or style.
+The bill adds "type of hair" to the list of protected statuses.